architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 So let’s see how our CSS unit tests help us keep our stylesheets lean.

-We face the implementation of with another cool design, which no longer has one element centered within a parent – but two of them, stacked one under the other.
+Say, the designer comes to us with the next cool thing on his mind.
+Now we need not one element centered within a parent – but two of them, stacked one under the other.

-The immediate idea is to create a new component for that, or an extra modifier for our component.
+The immediate idea is to create a new component for that, or an extra modifier for our existing one.
 This all means more code.
 But maybe, just maybe, it might be possible with our little component – without adding any new classes?
 Let’s check that by adding some new requirements to our existing ones:

 * If we have two `.child` elements, they should be stacked one over the other.
 * Both `.child`ren should be centered horizontally.